cocos2d/creator_to_cocos2dx/README.md

 ## Header search path

-Should add `reader` into header search path except iOS/Mac.
+Should add `reader` into header search path.
 If developing for Android, can just use existing `Android.mk`, for example, use the `Android.mk` into your game's `Android.mk` like this:

 ```
 LOCAL_PATH := $(call my-dir)